 A variation on the desirability of making effective use of the magistrate judges is found in the relationship this district has with its senior judges.
-Only one of the senior judges in this district has a caseload and regularly is assigned matters, although one senior appellate judge does preside over certain types of trials.
-Senior judges often only want to try short cases or cases outside the District of Massachusetts.
-Again, improved use of this resource could help to improve the management of cases within this district.
+Only one of the senior judges in this district has a caseload and regularly is assigned matters.
+Other senior judges preside over certain types of trials.